 Most conventional oncologists do not make any recommendations for supplements, foods, and lifestyle changes that could lessen the side effects caused by treatments.

-5. Jumpstart the Journey
+5. Jumpstart the Journey in Mexico

 I view the three or four weeks of treatment at most of the Tijuana clinics as just one piece of an overall treatment and recovery plan.
 I believe that this treatment could be very helpful to jumpstart the journey to remission for many people.
-It is unrealistic to expect that a few weeks of treatment will result in a long-term remission if the person is not willing to do the necessary work on their own when they return home.
+It is unrealistic to expect that a few weeks of treatment will result in a long-term remission if the person is unwilling to do the necessary work on their own when they return home.
 This may involve following their aftercare plan, monitoring their progress with an integrative health care practitioner, and making permanent lifestyle changes to the body, mind, and spirit.